AKeyframe/Javascript-Cheatsheet/README.md

 	health: 100
 };

-//to call any of these
+//to call any of these properties
 //Dot Notation
 console.log(player.score);